-I know this step shouldn’t even be mentioned.
-But, moms get busy with all their projects and work and they ignore their bodies need for rest.
+Another reason we miss sleep is that we get busy with all our projects and work and ignore our body’s need for rest.
 If you are continually in a tired state lacking rest, you are more vulnerable to colds, flu and other germs you children bring home.

 Drink Plenty of Water

 You may be thinking, I have something to drink all day.
 But do you drink water?
 Having a coffee, tea or caffeinated soda does not hydrate your body.
-You need to drink water.
+You need to drink water, too.
 I am speaking to myself here, I don’t drink enough water either.

-To increase your water intake, start by just adding and additional 8-12 ounces of water each day to what you already drink.
+To increase your water intake, start by just adding an additional 8-12 ounces of water each day to what you already drink.
 After a few days, add more water.
-Gradually, as you are drinking more water, you will drink less coffee, tea and other caffeinated drinks.
+Gradually, as you are drinking more water, you will drink less coffee, tea, and other caffeinated drinks.
 Your body will feel better with less caffeine.

 Eat Balanced Meals

 Meals heavy in sugary carbs (like rice, pasta, potatoes) will make you feel more tired after you eat.
-Balance your meals with protein, a small carb and vegetables.
+Balance your meals with protein, a small carb, and more green vegetables.